gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 Now Alberto had a skeleton for a proper assembly loader initialization.
 The only missing part was the actual implementation which was going to be enormous.

-Thanks to the prior experience with custom assembly loading, Alberto was aware about that fancy `AssemblyAutoLoader` class provided by `Gapotchenko.FX.Reflection.Loader` package.
+Thanks to the prior experience with custom assembly loading, Alberto was aware about that fancy `AssemblyAutoLoader` class provided by `Gapotchenko.FX.Reflection.Loader` module.
 So he wrote:

 ``` C#